NodeBE4/opinion/_posts/2022-04-18-EnclavedMicrostate.md

 I mean I just try to lay my cards out on the table; I do have a particular allegiance and I won't hide it.

+----- __374.5__ -----2022-04-29 22:45:14+08:00:

+I felt like someone would mention IN at some point.
+But yeah, it seems like if Niji were going to go public, the merger was the best possible option even if it meant cutting ID expansion and also bleeding a large chunk of what remained of KR.